Stevenn9981/PPAC/README.md

 python run_MF.py --model ppacmf --dataset ml-1M --gamma 64 --beta -32
 ```

+### Tips to tune $\gamma$ and $\beta$
+Since $\gamma$ and $\beta$ are only used during inference, we can set both values to zero during training.
+Once the results on validation sets converge and the training process is completed, we begin tuning the values of $\gamma$ and $\beta$ on the validation sets.
+Since the model learnable parameters are fixed, we only need to conduct inference, which is very fast (only several seconds).

+### Citation
 If you use our datasets or codes, please cite our paper.
 ```
 @inproceedings{PPAC,